kasra-hosseini/obspyDMT/README.rst

 ==========================================================================================
-obspyDMT: Parallel Retrieving, Processing and Management of Massive Seismological Datasets
+obspyDMT: A Python Toolbox for Retrieving and Processing of Massive Seismological Datasets
 ==========================================================================================

 Welcome!

-obspyDMT_ (ObsPy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
+obspyDMT_ (obspy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismic data in a fully automatic way which could be run in serial or in parallel.
-Moreover, complementary processing and managing tools have been designed and introduced in addition to the obspyDMT options.
+Moreover, complementary processing and managing tools have been designed and introduced.

 This tool is developed to mainly address the following tasks automatically:

-1. Retrieval of waveforms (MSEED or SAC), response files and metadata from IRIS_ and ORFEUS_ (via ArcLink_) archives.
+1. Retrieval of waveforms (MSEED or SAC), stationXML/response files and metadata from FDSN and ArcLink archives.
 This could be done in *serial* or in *parallel* for single or large requests.
-2. Supports event-based and continuous requests.
+2. Supports both event-based and continuous requests.
-3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS_ and EMSC_ (European Mediterranean Seismological Centre).
+3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS.
-4. Updating the existing archives (waveforms, response files and metadata).
+4. Updating the existing archives (waveforms, stationXML/response files and metadata).
-5. Processing the data in *serial* or in *parallel* (e.g. *Tapering, removing the trend of the time series, filtering and Instrument correction*).
+5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, Tapering, filtering and Instrument correction*).
 6. Management of large seismic datasets.
 7. Plotting tools (events and/or station locations, Ray coverage (event-station pair), epicentral-distance plots for all archived waveforms and seismicity maps).
+8. Exploring stationXML files by plotting the instrument response in all stages and/or for each stages.

 This tutorial has been divided into the following sections: